 Sol will be the first Filipino to join the Mongol Derby, the longest, most grueling horse race in the world.
 Participants ride barely trained horses 1000 kilometers across the wild and windswept steppes of Mongolia, through mountains and valleys, rivers and sand dunes, wetlands and forests.
 There are stations every 40 kilometers where they swap their rides for fresh mounts and fill up on water and food.
 Other than that, there’ll be absolutely no support.
 The race is self-navigated, and at night they’ll sleep in a tent under the stars, or else knock on the doors of local families when it’s too cold.

 “I joined the race on a lark, actually.”
 Sol had been following the race for a few years, and in 2019 the winner was a 71-year-old man from Idaho.

 There are 20 or so feral horses living in this river valley in Itogon—some were let loose, some ran away, and still others have never been tamed.
 The pony boys are going to show Sol how to catch and ride a wild one.

-Sol points out Rain, a soot-coloured stallion that her horse mentor Gina Capito Damian had started to train as a yearling before hard times forced her to let him run free.
+With much shouting and clapping, the pony boys drive the horses into a small tributary, a dead-end, stringing up a rope across the mouth of the canyon.
+Sol points out Rain, a soot-colored stallion that her horse mentor Gina Capito Damian had started to train as a yearling before hard times forced her to let him run free.
 The plan is for Sol to train him.

 Melzon attaches a looped rope to one end of a massive bamboo pole and walks straight towards the frightened horses.
 His cut-off t-shirt exposes huge, powerful arms from years of breaking in horses.
 He singles out Rain and swings the pole, trying to anticipate his movements.
 On the third attempt the noose slips over Rain’s head and tightens.